History

 The construction of the new monastery church was carried out at the turn of the 11th and 12th centuries.
 It was consecrated in 1101 by Bishop Hervey of Bangor, accompanied by another Lord of Monmouth, William Fitz Baderon, and Lord of Abergavenny, Hamelin de Ballon.
 It must have been a large celebration, for it was also graced by William, Abbot of Saumur with seven of his monks, Abbot Serlo of Gloucester and Theodoric, a monk who may have come from a branch of the Chepstow monastery.

-Like most convents in the Welsh – English border, Monmouth Priory was often affected by the wars.
+Like most abbeys in the Welsh – English border, Monmouth Priory was often affected by the wars.
 In 1234 it was a conflict between Richard Marshall and King Henry III, during which the nearby church of St. Thomas, property of the Benedictine monks was burned.
-The king later donated 13 oaks from the Dean Forest to the monks for repairs, but sources from the 13th century indicated financial difficulties of the convent.
+The king later donated 13 oaks from the Dean Forest to the monks for repairs, but sources from the 13th century indicated financial difficulties of the community.
 In 1264, a monk Geoffrey Moreteau was sent from St Florent to Monmouth, who was to improve the management of the monastery after the former prior Walter, but he did not have any special successes and in 1279 the bishop of Hereford granted an indulgence to everyone who visited and supported the monastery and church of St. Mary.
 The situation apparently improved soon, largely thanks to income from the eight churches it owned and 10 more subordinates.

 In 1309, the craftsman John Carpenter sought shelter in the priory church, chased by a band of Welsh led by Griffin Goht, who broke into the temple, dragged the chased man out and killed him in the adjacent cemetery.
-Due to bloodshed in the church, services could not be held for several years, and the convent again ran into problems, so great that there were even problems with finding someone willing for the position of prior.
+Due to bloodshed in the church, services could not be held for several years, and the community again ran into problems, so great that there were even problems with finding someone willing for the position of prior.
 The economy of the monastery was improved only by pilgrims, after in 1398 Abbot Thomas obtained an alleged piece from the cross of Christ and a fragment of his clothing.
-The situation could also be improved by the independence of the convent from the superiors in France in 1415, thanks to which it was possible to carry out late Gothic construction works in the area of the claustrum buildings.
+The situation could also be improved by the independence of the priory from the superiors in France in 1415, thanks to which it was possible to carry out late Gothic construction works in the area of the claustrum buildings.

-From the 12th century, the priory church began to function as a parish church, and it retained this function even after the convent was dissolved in 1537.
+From the 12th century, the priory church began to function as a parish church, and it retained this function even after the community was dissolved in 1537.
 From that moment on, the building began to fall into disrepair, which forced the complete reconstruction of the nave in 1736-1737 and the erection of the tall spire of the tower in 1743.
 At the end of the 19th century, the church was completely rebuilt again by George Edmund Street.

 Architecture